nogibjj/IDS706_Final_Project_klap/README.md

 ## NEXT STEPS - EDA & FASTAPI
 1. Performed basic EDA on the merged dataset - EDA.py
 2. Created data_generator.py function that returns only 1000 rows of the dataset (Can be used for AWS )
-3. Created a FastAPI application - Uvicorn (Linked to the movie reviews dataset) with 4 endpoints: \
+3. Created a FastAPI application - Uvicorn (Linked to the movie reviews dataset) with 6 endpoints: \
     I. Displays Welcome message\
     II.
 Returns Random Records - /random\
     III.
 Returns a Random Negatively or Positively (0 or 1) labelled data row - /random/{0} or /random/{1}\
     IV.
 Returns a review containing a particular word  - /find/{word}
+    V. An endpoint, /movie_reviews/{source}/{size}, that pulls response reviews based on the source and number as specified by Client.
+This is also used to upload the file to the S3 bucket and perform analysis using Amazon Comprehend.
+    VI.
+Sentiment analysis performed using FastAPI endpoint, /tests/{r}, is created for a function that receives the user’s inputted list of text and runs it through the AWS Lambda to perform analysis. for predicted classifications.

 ## THANK YOU!